SigmaNight/basiliskLLM/README.md

 These shortcuts work anywhere in Windows.

-- `AltGr+B`: Minimize to tray or show the BasiliskLLM window.
+- `AltGr+Shift+B`: Minimize to tray or show the BasiliskLLM window.

   Note: you can also minimize the window by clicking the minimize button or by pressing the *Windows key + Down arrow*.